RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 		say [What a lovely name!] for (2) secs
 	```

 + Click your chatbot to test it out.
-After you are asked your name, type it into the box along the bottom of the stage, and click the tick (or press return).
+After you are asked your name, type it into the box along the bottom of the stage.

 	![screenshot](chatbot-text.png)